History of Alberta: Settlement

 The CPR went ahead and was nearly completed in 1885 when the North-West Rebellion, led by Louis Riel, broke out between Métis and First Nations groups and the Canadian government.
 The rebellion stretched over what is now Saskatchewan and Alberta.
 After a Cree war party attacked a white settlement at Frog Lake, Saskatchewan (now in Alberta), Canadian militia from Ontario were sent to the District of Alberta via the CPR and fought against the rebels.
 The rebels were defeated at Batoche, Saskatchewan, and Riel was later taken prisoner.

 After the 1885 North-West Rebellion was put down, settlers began to pour into Alberta.
-The closing of the American frontier around 1890 led 600,000 Americans (mainly from the Midwest and Upper South regions) to move to Saskatchewan and Alberta, where the farming frontier flourished 1897–1914.
+The closing of the American frontier around 1890 led 600,000 Americans (mainly from the Midwest and Southern Plains states) to move to Saskatchewan and Alberta, where the farming frontier flourished 1897–1914.

 The railways developed town sites 6 to 10 mi apart and lumber companies and speculators loaned money to encourage building on the lots.
 Immigrants faced an unfamiliar, harsh environment.
 Building a home, clearing and cultivating 30 acre, and fencing the entire property, all of which were requirements of homesteaders seeking title to their new land, were difficult tasks in the glacier-carved valleys.